 Our region was nonattainment for PM10 in 1987 in the three industrial areas of Puget Sound: Seattle Duwamish Valley, Tacoma Tideflats, and Kent.
 The streets were paved, and the area saw significant reductions thereafter and levels were far below the standard since.
+Our region completed all its [limited maintenance plan](#) obligations in 2020, including monitoring for PM10.

 While the direct monitoring of PM10 concentrations ended in 2007, we can still model recent concentration levels of PM10 using the observed PM2.5 concentrations and two site-dependent linear relationships (one for summer (Apr-Sep) and one for winter (Oct-Mar)).
 These relationships were established for the 1999-2007 time-period when PM10 and PM2.5 were recorded simultaneously at our sites.
 The main assumption with that method is that the linear relationships remained constant over time.

-In Table 3, we present the design values (DVs) that have been calculated using both a table-look-up method and a statistical-fit method, described in the EPA PM10 State Implementation Plan (SIP) Development Guideline.
-We did these calculations for the following sites: Kent (AQS Site ID: 53 033 2004), Seattle-Duwamish (53 033 0057), and Tacoma Tideflats (53 053 0031) PM10 Maintenance Areas and for the last three years (2017, 2018 & 2019).
+In Table 3 and Table 4, we present the design values (DVs) that have been calculated using both a table-look-up method and a statistical-fit method, described in the EPA PM10 State Implementation Plan (SIP) Development Guideline.
+We did these calculations for the following sites: Kent (AQS Site ID: 53 033 2004), Seattle-Duwamish (53 033 0057), and Tacoma Tideflats (53 053 0031) PM10 Maintenance Areas and for the last five years (2017-2022).

-The DVs presented in Table 3 are calculated following two scenarios:
+The DVs presented in Table 3 and Table 4 are calculated following two scenarios:

-- Scenario 1: All daily modeled PM10 concentrations are included in the DV calculation. - Scenario 2: Daily modeled PM10 concentrations are excluded from the DV calculation during 2017-2018 wildfire-smoke days (I-Flags).
+- Scenario 1 (Table 3): All daily modeled PM10 concentrations are included in the DV calculation. - Scenario 2 (Table 4): Daily modeled PM10 concentrations are excluded from the DV calculation during 2017, 2018, 2020, 2021 & 2022 wildfire-smoke days (I-Flags).